 1. Required Public Health Core Courses (21 units)

-HSCI 533 Advanced Concepts of Health Behavior (3)
+HSCI 533 Advanced Health Behavior Theory (3)

 HSCI 587 Seminar: Epidemiology (3)

-HSCI 592 Advanced Biostatistics for the Health Sciences (3)
+HSCI 592 Advanced Biostatistics (3)

 HSCI 693A Supervised Field Training (2)

-HSCI 694 Research Design (4)
+HSCI 694 Research Design and Methodology (3)

 2. Required Applied Epidemiology Core Courses (12 units)